Moya/Moya/Readme.md

 ### ReactiveSwift

-After `ReactiveSwift` [setup](docs/ReactiveSwift.md), `request(:)` method immediately returns a `SignalProducer` (`RACSignal` is also available if needed) that you can start or bind or map or whatever you want to do.
-To handle errors, for instance, we could do the following:
+After `ReactiveSwift` [setup](docs/ReactiveSwift.md), `request(:)` method immediately returns a `SignalProducer` that you can start or bind or map or whatever you want to do.
+To handle errors, for instance, we could do the
+following:

 ```swift
 provider = MoyaProvider<GitHub>()